Silicon Valley real estate market predictions – it’s time for an update!

 Last year: Mary Pope-Handy’s Silicon Valley real estate market predictions for 2021:

-Here’s what I had for 2021.
+Here’s what I had for the 2021 real estate market conditions in Santa Clara County.
 Not too far off the mark, but the pandemic didn’t ease much and senior sellers did not sell much.

 - With ongoing crucially low inventory, there’s a good chance that prices will rise another 5-10% for single family homes in 2021.
 This will be even more likely if interest rates remain low and the stock market overly exuberant.
 A lot of wealth here in the Bay Area is tied to stock holdings.